SamuelStreet/SPPP/README.txt

 - when using pyinstaller use -D to get a way faster program, slightly more work for user to accesss first time but loads way quicker

 To Do:
-- Settings
-  - currently the same number of steps are used for forwards and backwards time should be custome
-  - should not need to do forward and backward time at the same time
-  - Too many warnings setting to shut all warnings off needed
-  - Need to make it so settings can be scrolled through so they are not quite so overwhelming (may need settings tabs or at least sections)

 -Functionality
   - Would be good to check over variables section, should be able to use any variable that is not a python reserved <= 10 characters, but had to modify variable names so would be good to check (Euler)